crwainstock/mvp/README.md

 ### Development

-- Run `npm start` in project directory to start the Express server on port 5000.
+- Open a terminal, and do `cd my-express-app`.
+Run `npm start` to start the Express server on port 5000.
 - In another terminal, do `cd client` and run `npm start` to start the client in development mode with hot reloading in port 3000.

 ## Functionality Overview